ibm-cloud-docs/activity-tracker/monitor_events.md

 ## Monitoring events through the default view
 {: #mon_def_view}

 The default view is named **Everything**.

-As soon as you open the web UI, this is the view that you see.
+As soon as you open the web UI in a location, this is the view that you see.

+All events in your instance are displayed through this view.

 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-view_events#view_events_step1).